 The analysis will show your weaknesses (areas needing more study) and also your strengths (areas of improvement).
 You can improve your performance on objective questions both by increasing your percentage of correct answers and by decreasing the time spent per question.

-Use these objective question and explanation books and software to ensure your understanding of each topic you study in your accounting and business law courses.
+Use these objective question and explanation products to ensure your understanding of each topic you study in your accounting and business law courses.
 Access the largest bank of exam questions (including thousands from past certification exams) that is widely used by professors.
 Get immediate feedback on your study effort while you take your practice tests.